bydottck13/bydottck13.github.io/README.md

 # bydottck13.github.io
-This is my profile blog with HTML5+CSS3+JavaScript.
+This is my profile blog with HTML5 + CSS3 + JavaScript.
 The implement is based on the classes from Coursera.

 ## HTML5
 [Introduction to HTML5](https://www.coursera.org/learn/html)